highcharts/highcharts/docs/dashboards/frequently-asked-questions.md

 * * *
 How to style the Dashboard?
 -----------------------------------------------------------------------
-Dashboards has a default theme, which is applied to it and all components.
+Dashboards has a default theme, which is applied to all of its components.
 You need to import the default CSS stylesheet to your project, so that the dashboard displays correctly.
 You can do it by importing the following CSS files:

 ```css